ExC0d3/competitive/02.Computational-Geometry/README.md

 		- http://www.topcoder.com/tc?module=Static&d1=tutorials&d2=lineSweep

 	- Problems :
-		-Follow the Topcoder tutorial for list of problems.
+		- Follow the Topcoder tutorial for list of problems.

 6. Area of Union of Circles.